paolotoldo/cryto-web-tools/README.md

 # cryto-web-tools
-web app for encrypt and decrypt
+off-line web app for encrypt and decrypt message

+<a href="https://paolotoldo.github.io/cryto-web-tools/" target="blank">Demo</a>